endeavouros-team/endeavouros-DE-fixes/lxde/README.md

 lxde fixes for adding terminal to panel:

-Not sure here put patching panel config do work, using set_once implementation.
+Not sure here using set_once implementation and sed to change values in default panel.
+There should be an option to use custom file at least ?

 LXDE needs to add commands to autostart file under `$HOME/.config/lxsession/LXDE/autostart`